-- 93.27.
-(DOA: QECB Allocation) From the funds appropriated to the department, the director of the Department of Administration shall develop and implement a plan to utilize the state's remaining Qualified Energy Conservation Bond allocation to fund energy conservation projects on state-owned buildings and other eligible capital expenditures that benefit state agencies. - 93.28.
+- 93.18.
+(DOA: Nuclear Advisory Council) The Office of Regulatory Staff shall reimburse the Department of Administration for travel expenses associated with the Governor's Nuclear Advisory Council from the SC Energy Office's radioactive waste funds. - 93.19.
+RESERVED - 93.20.
+(DOA: QECB Allocation) From the funds appropriated to the department, the director of the Department of Administration shall develop and implement a plan to utilize the state's remaining Qualified Energy Conservation Bond allocation to fund energy conservation projects on state-owned buildings and other eligible capital expenditures that benefit state agencies. - 93.21.
 (DOA: OCAB Head Start Program) Of the funds appropriated to the Department of Administration, III.
-Executive Policy & Programs, the department is directed to transfer \$30,000 to OCAB Community Action Agency, Inc., Head Start Program in order to match a grant award for the purchase of a 36-passenger bus to transport Head Start students. - 93.29.
-(DOA: Jasper Ocean Terminal) DELETED
+Executive Policy Programs, the department is directed to transfer \$30,000 to OCAB Community Action Agency, Inc., Head Start Program in order to match a grant award for the purchase of a 36-passenger bus to transport Head Start students. - 93.22.

-93.30.
 (DOA: Cherry Grove Deferred Maintenance) In the current fiscal year, the Department of Administration shall transfer any remaining fund balance appropriated or authorized for the Cherry Grove Building Roof Repair pursuant to Act 286 of 2014 to the Department of Education.
 The remaining funds shall be used by the Department of Education for deferred maintenance and other capital improvements.